Mississippi Psychology Doctorate Programs

 Mississippi State University

-Mississippi State’s Ph.D. in School Psychology earned APA accreditation in 1996, and the university’s new clinical psychology program first became accredited in 2016.
-The school psychology program has seen a total of 25 students earn their degrees since 2009, and 52% have earned licensure, while the clinical program has been completed by a total of 11 students, all of whom have become licensed.
+Mississippi State’s Ph.D. in School Psychology earned APA accreditation in 1996, and the university’s clinical psychology program became accredited in 2016.
+Between 2014 and 2024 the school psychology program has seen a total of 25 students earn their degrees since 2009, and 52% have earned licensure, while the clinical program has been completed by a total of 26 students, 81% of whom have become licensed.
+The Department of Psychology also offers a non-APA-accredited Ph.D. program in Cognitive Science, while the College of Education also offers a non-APA-accredited Ed.S. degree in Education with a concentration in School Psychology.

 • Institution type: Public